When you have symptoms of an allergic reaction.

 What other tests are available for allergy testing?

-Patch tests are used in the investigation of 'allergic contact dermatitis', and check for delayed reactions to substances which are in contact with the skin, eg fragrance in cosmetics, nickel.
-These tests are performed by dermatologists.
+Patch tests are used in the investigation of contact dermatitis.
+These check for, delayed reactions to substances which are in contact with the skin, eg fragrance in cosmetics, nickel.
+These reactions generally have different symptoms to allergic reactions and cause an itchy, blistered and dry rash on the skin.
+They do not depend on IgE and so specific IgE tests are not helpful.

 My allergy test was negative, but I am having symptoms.
 What else could it be?